rust-lang/book/nostarch/chapter06.md

 value matches the pattern.

 Using `if let` means less typing, less indentation, and less boilerplate code.
-However, you lose the exhaustive checking that `match` enforces.
+However, you lose the exhaustive checking `match` enforces that ensures you aren’t forgetting to handle any cases.
 Choosing between `match` and `if let` depends on what you’re doing in your particular situation and whether gaining conciseness is an appropriate trade-off for losing exhaustive checking.

 In other words, you can think of `if let` as syntax sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.